PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 SUNSCREEN

-The YMCA will provide sunscreen, Rocky Mountain Sunscreen.
-Staff will supervise application of sunscreen.
-If your child burns easily, send an extra shirt for him/her to wear while swimming.
-We strive to prevent sunburn and we appreciate the parent/guardian for sending the child prepared.
-If parents/guardians choose to have their children bring their own sunscreen, it must be labeled with the child's name and will be kept out of reach of other children.
+If your child burns easily, send an extra shirt for them to wear while swimming.
+We strive to prevent sunburns and we appreciate parents/guardians for preparing their child.
+If parents/guardians choose to have their children bring their own sunscreen, it must be labeled with the child's name and will be kept out of reach of children.

 ALLERGIES